YuKitsune/dingus/docs/docs/introduction.md

 - Sponsorship
 - Feature sections (Front page)
 - Artwork
-- Privacy (No tracking by gecko, disclaimer about tracking from package managers, Plausible tracking on docs page) -->
+- Privacy (No tracking by dingus, disclaimer about tracking from package managers, Plausible tracking on docs page) -->

 # Introduction

-Gecko is a flexible command runner with a simple configuration language.
+Dingus is a dead-simple task runner.

 ## Features